SENG637-Group14/seng637-assignment5/Assignment5-Report-Group14.md

 # How the team's work/effort was divided and managed

-The team worked collaboratively throughout the entire project, with each member contributing to different aspects.
+The team worked collaboratively, with each member contributing to different aspects.

 The final report was a collaborative effort, with each team member contributing to different sections.